 LyondellBasell Named to the FTSE4Good Index

 HOUSTON and LONDON, Sept.
-20, 2022 /PRNewswire/ -- LyondellBasell (NYSE: LYB), a leader in the global chemical industry, today announced it has been named to the FTSE4Good Index Series.
+20, 2022 /PRNewswire/ -- LyondellBasell LYB, a leader in the global chemical industry, today announced it has been named to the FTSE4Good Index Series.

 Created by the global index and data provider FTSE Russell, the FTSE4Good Index Series is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
 The FTSE4Good indexes are used by a wide variety of market participants to create and assess responsible investment funds and other products.